Ecological evolutionary developmental biology: Climate change

 Climate change may alter the development of organisms.
 As a type of developmental plasticity, the sex determination of particular animals can be influenced by the temperature of the environment.
 Some Reptiles and ray-finned fish rely on temperature-dependent sex determination (TSD).
 The determination takes place during a specific period of the embryonic development.
 Although the exact mechanisms of this type of sex determination remains unknown for most species, temperature sensitive proteins that determine the sex of alligators have been found.
 The effects of rising temperatures can already be seen in animals, for example the green sea turtle.
 Sea turtles produce more females when exposed to higher temperatures.
-As a result adult green turtle populations are currently 65% female on cooler beaches, but can reach 85% on their warmer nesting beaches.
+As a result, adult green turtle populations are currently 65% female on cooler beaches, but can reach 85% on their warmer nesting beaches.
 In contrast to the rising female proportion of sea turtles, the fish that use TSD, such as the southern flounder, generally produce more males in response to higher temperatures.
 Species that are strongly influenced by temperature in their sex determination may be particularly at risk from climate change.
+From an evolutionary standpoint, sea turtles' sex chromosomes differ from other species of reptiles, and this difference makes them susceptible to TSD.
+Researchers believe this phenomenon is worth studying as climate change may one day have an effect on other types of vertebrates.

+Rising global temperatures may decrease the amount of genetic variation, hurting specific species' chance at survival.
+Having a large gene pool is crucial when it comes to being able to adapt to environmental conditions and disease.
+Climate change can lower the amount of genetic diversity in a population over time and is extremely detrimental to the overall fitness of individuals in a given population.

+Climate change affects more than just animals when it comes to development.
+It affects people as well, especially those in developing countries.
+For example, expecting mothers who are in areas where droughts are more common due to climate change, may suffer from dehydration which can have harmful effects on their child's development.
+Dehydration can cause amniotic fluid levels to be lower, which directly correlates to the baby's development and can even cause premature birth.
+Malnutrition in children is a huge problem in developing countries.
+Rising global temperatures can alter growing seasons for certain food groups, making it hard for children to get the proper nutrients they need for ideal human development.

+Ecological, evolutionary, developmental biology compares these subgenres of biology.
+Interaction between organisms and the environment is very important.
+Climate change intensely alters these interactions and is cause for concern in regard to the overall well-being of our ecological landscape.
+Climate change affects humans, animals, plants, and bacteria and their symbiotic relationships with each other drastically.
+It is important for scientists, researchers, and people around the world to work together to find the best strategy to preserve biological diversity and to slow down the rising global temperatures and the effects of climate change.